ericbisme/ib-tuning-showoff/content/sync/synchronous_tuning.md

 <!SLIDE>
 # Synchronous Tuning
-* Inbound handled by PSAPPSRV on servers in integrationGateway.properties
+* Inbound handled by PSAPPSRV on servers listed in integrationGateway.properties
 * Outbound handled by any PSAPPSRV process
-* Tune the number of application servers
+* Adjust the number of PSAPPSRV processes and application servers
 * Limit will be determined by database table locking

 <!SLIDE small>